SamuelTegsten/SDL_SNAKE_LADDERS/README.md

-# Snake & Ladders
+# Snake & Ladders :snake: :ladder:

 ## Project Description

 This project has made a twist on the classical boardgame Snake & Ladders made in SDL.

-There is implementation for 4 players over a network using IP communication.
+There is implementation for 4 players over a network using IP communication. :satellite:

 ## How to Install and Run the Project

 Download this Github folder and extract.
-Simply run the exe file to start the game within Snake&Ladders folder.
+Simply run the exe file to start the game within Snake&Ladders folder. :desktop_computer:

+Works on all OS :computer:

-However to initiate the game the Server must be running with 4 players to start!
+However to initiate the game the Server must be running with 4 players to start! :mailbox_with_mail:

 ## Credits

 Samuel Tegsten

 - Gitname: stegsten

 ## License